Cassian-J/projet_dev/README.md

 ### Witch
 **Ability:**
-Transforms into Shadow Mode, dealing instant damage of 2% max HP every 2 seconds for ? seconds.
+Transforms into Shadow Mode, takinging instant damage of 2% max HP every ? seconds for ? seconds.
 Additionally, the mage becomes intangible and cannot be targeted by enemy attacks.
 (Usable every ? seconds)

 ### Pyromancer (Mage)
 **Ability:**